DataDog/lading/README.md

 `lading` will consume 256 Mb of RAM to accommodate pre-build payloads.
 The blackhole in this configuration responds with an empty body 200 OK.

+`lading` supports two types of targets, binary launch mode and PID watch mode.
-`lading` acts like a wrapper around the target, so running `lading` one specifies where on disk the configuration is, the path to the target and its arguments. `--target-stderr-path` and `--target-stdout-path` allow the target's stdout, stderr to be forwarded into files.
+In binary launch mode, `lading` acts like a wrapper around the target.
+To use this mode, one specifies where on disk the configuration is, the path to the target and its arguments. `--target-stderr-path` and `--target-stdout-path` allow the target's stdout, stderr to be forwarded into files.
 At runtime `lading` will output diagnostic information on its stdout about the current state of the target.

+In PID watch mode, `lading` monitors a process that is already running on the system. `lading` does not handle any target orchestration in this mode.
+The target should be launched before running `lading` and terminated once `lading` exits.

 The data `lading` captures at runtime can be pulled by polling `lading`'s prometheus endpoint -- configurable with `--prometheus-addr` -- or can be written to disk by lading by specifying `--capture-path`.
 The captured data, when written to disk, is newline delimited json payloads.

 ## Contributing